skulep/halkomaatti/README.md

  halkomaatti

-main branch - A Woocommerce theme with Firebase integration.
+main branch: A Woocommerce theme with Firebase integration.

-apps branch - Python applications, meant to be used on Raspberry Pi.
+Halkomaatti-main -folder: Python applications, meant to be used on Raspberry Pi.